evan-schneider/cm360-audit-system/README.md

 # CM360 Audit System

 ## Overview
-A comprehensive Google Apps Script system for auditing CM360 (Campaign Manager 360) campaigns with advanced exclusions management and automated reporting capabilities.

-## Features
-- **Campaign Auditing**: Automatically audits CM360 campaigns across 9 team configurations
-- **Exclusions Management**: Integrated exclusions sheet with automatic population and validation
-- **Placement Name Lookup**: Updates placement names from CM360 reports with data validation
-- **Excel Export**: Generates detailed audit reports with proper formatting
-- **Team Configuration**: Supports multiple team setups with customizable audit parameters

-## Key Components
-- `Code.js` - Main audit system (1800+ lines)
-- `ConfigPicker.html` - Team configuration interface
-- `Dashboard.html` - Main dashboard interface
-- `appsscript.json` - Google Apps Script manifest

-## Setup Instructions
-1. Create a new Google Apps Script project
-2. Copy the contents of `Code.js` into the script editor
-3. Add the HTML files for the dashboard and configuration picker
-4. Configure CM360 API access and credentials
-5. Set up the exclusions sheet for placement filtering

-## Usage
-1. **Dashboard Access**: Open the script and run the dashboard function
-2. **Team Selection**: Use the Config Picker to select your team configuration
-3. **Run Audit**: Execute the audit process for your selected campaigns
-4. **Exclusions Management**: Use the exclusions sheet to filter specific placements
-5. **Update Placement Names**: Use the "Update Placement Names" button to refresh placement data
-6. **Export Results**: Download audit results as formatted Excel files

-## Exclusions Sheet Features
-- Automatic creation and population
-- Real-time validation during edits
-- Integration with audit logic
-- Support for placement-specific exclusions

-## Technical Details
-- Built for Google Apps Script environment
-- Integrates with CM360 API
-- Uses Google Sheets for data management
-- Supports Excel export with custom formatting
-- Includes comprehensive error handling and validation

-## Version History
-- Enhanced with exclusions management system
-- Added placement name lookup with validation
-- Improved UI with emoji fixes
-- Integrated automated sheet management

-## Support
-This system is designed for enterprise-level CM360 campaign auditing with advanced exclusions management capabilities.
+CM360 Audit System is a robust, enterprise-grade Google Apps Script solution for automating Campaign Manager 360 (CM360) campaign audits.
+It streamlines compliance, reporting, and QA by merging, flagging, and distributing audit results across multiple teams, with advanced exclusions management and automated daily summaries.

+## Key Features
+- **Automated Campaign Auditing**: Audits all configured CM360 campaigns on a daily schedule, supporting multiple teams and configurations.
+- **Advanced Exclusions Management**: Flexible exclusions sheet for placement, site, and name fragment filtering, with real-time validation and auto-population.
+- **Placement Name Lookup**: Automatically updates placement names from CM360 reports for accurate flagging and reporting.
+- **Excel & Email Reporting**: Generates detailed, formatted Excel reports and sends summary/status emails to stakeholders.
+- **Configurable Team Workflows**: Supports per-team thresholds, recipients, and batch processing for scalable operations.
+- **Dashboard & UI**: Intuitive dashboard and configuration picker for easy management and monitoring.
+- **Error Handling & Logging**: Comprehensive logging, error reporting, and status tracking for reliable operation.

+## Components
+- `Code.js` — Main Apps Script logic (auditing, batching, email, Drive/Sheets integration)
+- `ConfigPicker.html` — Team configuration picker UI
+- `Dashboard.html` — Main dashboard interface
+- `appsscript.json` — Apps Script project manifest

+## Setup & Installation
+1. **Create a Google Apps Script Project**
+	- In Google Drive, select New > More > Google Apps Script.
+2. **Copy Source Files**
+	- Paste the contents of `Code.js` into the script editor.
+	- Add `ConfigPicker.html` and `Dashboard.html` as HTML files.
+	- Replace the default `appsscript.json` with the provided manifest.
+3. **Configure API Access**
+	- Enable the CM360 API and Advanced Drive API in the Apps Script project.
+	- Set up required OAuth scopes as prompted.
+4. **Initial Sheet Setup**
+	- Run the setup menu to auto-create thresholds, recipients, and exclusions sheets.
+	- Populate with your team’s configuration and recipient details.
+5. **Deploy Triggers**
+	- Use the menu to install daily batch triggers for automated audits.

+## Usage Workflow
+1. **Open the Dashboard**
+	- Use the custom menu to access the dashboard and configuration picker.
+2. **Configure Teams & Thresholds**
+	- Edit the thresholds, recipients, and exclusions sheets as needed.
+3. **Run or Schedule Audits**
+	- Audits run automatically via triggers, or can be run manually from the menu.
+4. **Review Results**
+	- Receive summary emails and Excel reports; review flagged placements and campaign issues.
+5. **Manage Exclusions**
+	- Update the exclusions sheet to refine audit logic and reduce false positives.

+## File Descriptions
+- **Code.js**: Core logic for batch processing, audit execution, email/report generation, and UI integration.
+- **ConfigPicker.html**: Modal dialog for selecting and managing team configurations.
+- **Dashboard.html**: Sidebar/dashboard for audit status and quick actions.
+- **appsscript.json**: Project manifest (defines script settings, scopes, and add-on config).

+## Support & Contribution
+- For support, open an issue on the project’s GitHub repository or contact the maintainer.
+- Contributions are welcome!
+Please fork the repo and submit a pull request with your improvements.

+## License
+This project is licensed under the MIT License.
+See `LICENSE` for details.

+---
+CM360 Audit System is designed for digital marketing teams, agencies, and enterprises seeking reliable, automated QA and compliance for Campaign Manager 360 operations.